Ulster University is the only Northern Ireland University to offer a PGDip in Specialist Community Public Health Nursing.

 In this section

 Public health is high on the political agenda and specialist community public health nurses are recognised as playing a key role in this agenda.
-Public health practice encompasses health promotion, health protection and service commissioning.
-This module covers the spectrum of public health activity enabling students to analyse policies and practice; evaluate models of practice; work in partnership with communities and stakeholders, develop a needs assessment of a defined community, prioritise needs and design interventions to meet those needs.
-Assessment is by dissertation
+Public health practice encompasses health promotion, health improvement, health protection and service commissioning.
+This module covers the spectrum of public health activity enabling you to analyse policies and practice; evaluate models of practice; work in partnership with communities and stakeholders, develop a needs assessment of a defined community, prioritise needs and design interventions to meet those needs.

 Family Synergy and the Developing Child